artcom/artcom.github.io/_posts/2017-08-15-interns-on-the-VR-run.md

 ![]({{site.url}}/images/vr-interns-on-the-run/a3c32763af202732817324b54ebad57e.jpg)
 <!--end-of-excerpt-->
-Point is, they did all great, but of course I'm specially proud of our interns [khaled] and [mio] which where part of the team as well as [thereza] who joins our engineering team in september.
+Point is, they all did great, but of course I'm specially proud of our interns [khaled] and [mio] which where part of the team as well as [thereza] who joins our engineering team in september.

 Now you can read all this in detail in the [original chinese][yivian].
 If you prefer the real thing, go check out the [source code repository].

 ![]({{site.url}}/images/vr-interns-on-the-run/741a2ec823c6586d0822647a83c60c78.jpg)

-I'm really happy for the team, and I'm looking forward to continue working on insteresting VR / AR / 360 projects with them in the @artcom yolodeck.
+I'm really happy for the team, and I'm looking forward to continue working on interesting VR / AR / 360 projects with them in the @artcom yolodeck.
 Stay tuned, we publish on our VR projects on this channel here soon.

 Most importantly, __ALL THE BEST LUCK FOR YOUR GLOBAL FINAL IN CHINA NOW!__ Go get the main prize now!
 100.000 USD makes for a big splendid party I guess ;)